kaltura/kms-ci-framework/docs/noobs.rst

 Introduction to continuous integration
 ======================================

 If you are new to the concept of continuous integration you should start reading here.
-If you have some prior experience you might want to skip ahead to the :ref:`quickstart` or :ref:`indepth`.
+If you have some prior experience you might want to skip ahead to the :doc:`full documentation guide <indepth>` or the :doc:`quickstart guide <quickstart>`.

 When working on a large project with many components, a change to one component might inadvertently change another component.
 This is a serious problem especially when several developer work together and might change each other's code in unexpected ways.